Cleveland Street scandal: Notable clients

-On the way to the police station, Newlove named Lord Arthur Somerset and Henry FitzRoy, Earl of Euston, as well as an army colonel by the name of Jervois, as visitors to Cleveland Street.
+On the way to the police station, Newlove named Lord Arthur Somerset and Henry FitzRoy, Earl of Euston, as well as a British Army colonel by the name of Jervois, as visitors to Cleveland Street.
 Somerset was the head of the Prince of Wales's stables.
 Although Somerset was interviewed by police, no immediate action was taken against him, and the authorities were slow to act on the allegations of Somerset's involvement.
 A watch was placed on the now-empty house and details of the case shuffled between government departments.

 On 19 August, an arrest warrant was issued in the name of George Veck, an acquaintance of Hammond's who pretended to be a clergyman.
 Veck had actually worked at the Telegraph Office, but had been sacked for "improper conduct" with the messenger boys.
 A seventeen-year-old youth found in Veck's London lodgings revealed to the police that Veck had gone to Portsmouth and was returning shortly by train.
 The police arrested Veck at London Waterloo railway station.
 In his pockets they discovered letters from Algernon Allies.
 Abberline sent Constable Hanks to interview Allies at his parents' home in Sudbury, Suffolk.
 Allies admitted to receiving money from Somerset, having a sexual relationship with him, and working at Cleveland Street for Hammond.
 On 22 August, police interviewed Somerset for a second time, after which Somerset left for Bad Homburg, where the Prince of Wales was taking his summer holiday.

 On 11 September, Newlove and Veck were committed for trial.
 Their defence was handled by Somerset's solicitor, Arthur Newton, with Willie Mathews appearing for Newlove, and Charles Gill for Veck.
 Somerset paid the legal fees.
 By this time, Somerset had moved on to Hanover, to inspect some horses for the Prince of Wales, and the press was referring to "noble lords" implicated in the trial.
 Newlove and Veck pleaded guilty to indecency on 18 September and the judge, Sir Thomas Chambers, a former Liberal Member of Parliament who had a reputation for leniency, sentenced them to four and nine months' hard labour respectively.
 The boys were also given sentences that were considered at the time to be very lenient.
 Hammond escaped to France, but the French authorities expelled him after pressure from the British.
 Hammond moved on to Belgium from where he emigrated to the United States.
 Newton, acting for Somerset, paid for Hammond's passage.
 On the advice of the Prime Minister, Lord Salisbury, no extradition proceedings were attempted, and the case against Hammond was quietly dropped.